 Designed and crafted by our friends at Backyardhive in Colorado, the Golden Mean Top Bar Hive was developed based on the Golden Mean Ratio after Corwin Bell saw how successful his colonies were when he built his hives with these proportions.
+Take 10% off with our code BEEBUILT.

 Fully assembled top bar hive, ready for your bees